advancedroboticsaws/angel/README.md

 	* Rotation (left): Drive angel to rotate 3 rounds in the counter-clockwise direction.
 	* Rotation (right): Drive angel to rotate 3 rounds in teh clockwise direction.
 7. Check if there is a map shows up.
-8. If you finish all the steps, close you app on the phone and type `ctrl + c` on all the termianl you opened to exit.
+8. If you have finished all the steps, close you app on the phone and type `ctrl + c` on all the termianl you opened to exit.

 ### Auto docking